 I used the Duplicator plugin to migrate my website and it took me 5 mins.
 Please keep in mind, to host it locally you will need a server running on your computer.

 I have a LEMP stack (Ubuntu, Nginx, PHP, and MariaDB installed on my computer) to run my WordPress locally.
+But if you want to keep it simple you may also use Local a WordPress development tool.

 How do I access my local install?